Chemical Reactions and Equations

 Explanation:

-Double displacement is a type of chemical reaction where two compounds react, and the positive ions (cation) and the negative ions (anion) of the two reactants switch places, forming two new compounds or products.
+A double displacement reaction is a type of chemical reaction where two compounds react, and the cations (positive ions) and anions (negative ions) of the two reactants exchange places, resulting in the formation of a precipitate, gas, or water as one of the products.

 Q 2.
 On the basis of evolution or absorption of heat, chemical reactions can be divided into how many types?